FSGModding/FSG_Mod_Assistant/README.md

 ## What this does

-At it's core functionality, this is a file manager, and it has the ability to edit FS22's `gameSettings.xml` file to set one of your mod collections as the mod location the game reads. __For the security conscious__, it's sole communication with the internet is the self-updater for the program, and pulling a list of modHub mods from a server - all of your mods are tested locally - if you prefer to update manually, you can safely block this app in your firewall - although that will break the "Open on ModHub" button.
-There is also a portable (no-install) version if you prefer that.
+At it's core functionality, this is a file manager, and it has the ability to edit FS22's `gameSettings.xml` file to set one of your mod collections as the mod location the game reads.

 ### A Special Note About SymLinks

-One method to keep the size of a mod collection down is to use symlinks - Mod Assist is aware of symlinks, and will treat them much like the game does - like any other mod file.
-Mod Assist does not have any sort of built in sym link functions, you'll need a third party app or advanced knowledge of the command line to create them.
+One method to keep the size of a mod collection down is to use symlinks - Mod Assistant is aware of symlinks, and will treat them much like the game does - like any other mod file.
+Mod Assistant does not have any sort of built in sym link functions, you'll need a third party app or advanced knowledge of the command line to create them.

 When doing file operations